mlabs-haskell/awesome-plutus/README.md

 Plutus is the new smart contract language for the Cardano blockchain.

-This is intended to give the first waves of Plutus developers the best and most comprehensive information and tools for using plutus as fast as possible.
+This is intended to give the first waves of Plutus developers the best and most comprehensive information and tools for using Plutus as fast as possible.

 - [FAQ](#faq)
 - [Official](#official)